Fulch36/wiserheatingapi/README.md

 *Changelog*

 1.0.2.1
-* Added ability to turn trvs off and then back on by using setRoomMode
+* Added ability to turn trv's off and then back on by using setRoomMode
-* Fixed bug in setRoomTemperature that wasnt checking the ranges properly
+* Fixed bug in setRoomTemperature that wasn't checking the ranges properly

 1.0.2.2
 * Changed temperature variables to be the real variable, and internally *10